 Having a clear picture about the purpose of your business, its goals, and how it will operate is critical not only for your understanding of these issues, but more importantly to get potential lenders and investors to buy in.

-2. BPlans.com -- This site offers a free, basic template to download.
+This site offers a free, basic template to download.
 The BPlan free template offers an organized guideline to creating your business plan and takes you though the steps to get your business plan "investor-ready and SBA-approved."
-If that's not in-depth enough for you, then you can buy their Business Plan Pro software or use LivePlan, an online business plan creator with built-in formulas for financial planning, videos from experts, and the opportunity to collaborate with colleagues.
+If that's not in-depth enough for you, then you can buy their Business Plan Pro software or use LivePlan, an online business plan creator with built-in formulas for financial planning, videos from experts and the opportunity to collaborate with colleagues.

-4. Free-Plan -- Offers a comprehensive Word-based document that contains a detailed framework for building your business plan, including sample text, tables and charts, as well as a manual with section-by-section assistance.
+Offers a comprehensive Word-based document that contains a detailed framework for building your business plan, including sample text, tables and charts, as well as a manual with section-by-section assistance.
 Free-Plan is ideal for new and established businesses looking to expand and in need of a business plan for internal or external use.
 Their micro-plan is designed for startups and very small businesses.

-This site allows you to fill out a template online, with tips for what to include in each section.
+This site allows you to fill out a template online, with instructions on what to include in each section.
 Next to each category, tips and examples are provided as an additional resource.
 After completing the template, you can generate your business plan and save it to your computer as a Word document.

-7. BizGym.com -- This online business planner allows you to fill out a template on the site section by section, tracks your progress on the plan, and allows you to share the plan once its completed.
+This online business planner allows you to fill out a template on the site section by section, tracks your progress on the plan, and allows you to share the plan once its completed.
 BizGym's recent update offers a collaborative platform with multiple pricing options, including a free "Inventor" plan.
 Through this application you can access resources such as a deck builder, budget builder and pivot plan.

 - Write your executive summary last, after you've done the work of researching and thinking about your business.